A strong cup of hot black coffee was the only thing I wanted until I saw her.

 “With a smile that beautiful smile, regret would be impossible.”

-[Note: This is an excerpt of a much larger story to come – stay tuned)
+[Note: This is an excerpt of a larger story)